Track Your SWIFT Payment

 Tracking You SWIFT - Frequently Asked Questions

 Yes.
-Sender of the SWIFT can ask his bank to provide GPI tracking.
-Sometimes bank is not part of GPI network.
-So you can ask to provide payment reference number or UETR and try it here.
-Usually you will see the SWIFT payment status, like ACSP (in process) or RJCT (rejected).
-You will also see the last update time, so you will have a feeling if someone is really working on your transfer.
+The sender of the SWIFT can ask their bank to provide GPI tracking.
+Sometimes the bank is not part of the GPI network, so you can ask for the payment reference number or UETR and try it here.
+Usually, you will see the SWIFT payment status, like ACSP (in process) or RJCT (rejected).
+You will also see the last update time, so you will know if someone is really working on your transfer.

-We rely on large correspondent banks who provide SWIFT GPI Basic tracking services.
-We aggregate this data so you can have a comprehensive view on what's going on with your payment.
+We partner with major correspondent banks that offer SWIFT GPI Basic tracking services.
+We aggregate this data so you can have a comprehensive view of what's going on with your payment.

-SWIFT payment is sent with MT103 form.
-It does have a field 20 which is usually called sender's reference.
-Each bank in the chain assigns their own reference, so UETR code is more universal.
+A SWIFT payment is sent with an MT103 form.
+It includes a field 20, usually called the sender's reference.
+Each bank in the chain assigns their own reference, so the UETR code is more universal.
 Read more about MT103 fields.

-Well, good news, usually it's not lost, but stuck in one of the banks.
-The most correct approach is to ask your bank to run a payment investigation.
-Usually it could be done only by a sender.
-Read more about lost SWIFT.
+In most cases, the payment is not lost but delayed at one of the banks.
+The most effective course of action is to request your bank to initiate a payment investigation.
+Typically, this can only be done by the sender.
+Read more about missing SWIFT payments.

-MT103 form contains all the data regarding your SWIFT transfer.
-Sender can ask his bank to provide one.
-You can find not only reference # which is useful for tracking, but also value date which sometimes is different from real date when you sent money.
+The MT103 form contains all the data regarding your SWIFT transfer.
+The sender can ask their bank to provide one.
+You can find not only the reference #, which is useful for tracking, but also the value date, which is sometimes different from the actual date when you sent the money.
 Examples of MT103 / FIN103 documents.

-Reference # is assigned by each bank.
+A reference # is assigned by each bank.
 UETR is universal.
-However if you call to your bank to ask the status, it's almost impossible to play this game 'a as an apple' with an UETR code.
-Sender's reference will be much easier in this scenario.
+However, if you call your bank to ask for the status, it's almost impossible to communicate an UETR code accurately.
+The sender's reference will be much easier in this scenario.

-List of correspondent banks (nostro accounts) is part of SSI instructions.
-Sometimes they are published on official bank's website.
-Banks normally find it via SWIFTref - non-public database of correspondent relations.
+The list of correspondent banks (nostro accounts) is part of SSI instructions.
+Sometimes they are published on the official bank's website.
+Banks normally find it via SWIFTref - a non-public database of correspondent relations.
 You can also order this information here at TrackMySwift.
 Database of correspondent relations.
-You can order it directly at bank's page, for example: ABNANL2A - ABN AMRO, BPKOPLPW - PKO BANK POLSKI, CITIDEFF - Citibank Germany.
+You can order it directly on the bank's page, for example: ABNANL2A - ABN AMRO, BPKOPLPW - PKO BANK POLSKI, CITIDEFF - Citibank Germany.